itspladd/lighthouse-web-notes/Week_5/w5_d2_lecture_notes.md

   - For instance: a class can have many students, a student can take many classes.
   - We need a bridge table called **rosters** or something (**students_classes** is acceptable too)
 - These relationships are enforced by the language used when writing each table, using keywords like **UNIQUE** and **REFERENCES**

+## Normalization

+**Database normalization** is the process of taking data from non-relational sources and creating relationships.

+Normalization has different levels!
+You generally go through it in stages.

+Sometimes "ideal" normalization isn't *necessary* or desirable, because joining data is costly!
+Sometimes non-normalized data is *faster* to work with in terms of computing speed.